 As Central Texas continues to navigate COVID-19 impacts, We Are Blood urgently asks our community to donate blood and platelets to prevent local blood shortages that put patients at risk.

 We Are Blood provides an essential service to Central Texas by ensuring lifesaving blood and platelet donations are collected and distributed to patients in need.
-First and foremost we want to let you know that the FDA has found no evidence that Covid-19 can be transmitted via blood transfusion.
-It is completely safe to donate blood and to receive a blood transfusion.
+First and foremost we want to let you know that the FDA has found no evidence that COVID-19 can be transmitted via blood transfusion.
+It is completely safe to donate blood and receive a blood transfusion.

 To ensure that we can keep our community safe while collecting blood donations, we have implemented the following protocols to reduce the risk of exposure to the coronavirus: